invertase/react-native-firebase/docs/migration-guide.md

 - You need to check that you're running at least version 4.3.0 of the Firebase Pods
   - Run `pod outdated`
   - Run `pod update`

+Add the `Firebase/Firestore` if you plan on using firestore.

 ## From v1 to v2